 Because external questions depend on your web server for rendering the question form, both while Workers are previewing HITs and while Workers are completing HITs, your server will need to be engineered for high availability.
 The Amazon Mechanical Turk website gets heavy traffic, so your web server will need to be able to respond quickly and correctly when receiving many requests in a short period of time.

 Amazon S3 offers high availability hosting of data, accessible via public URLs.
 You can host your external questions as web pages in Amazon S3, and not have to run your own high availability web server.

 Your website can do many things inside the frame, but eventually it must cause the Worker's browser to load the "externalSubmit" URL in the frame with the results in POST data.
 The easiest way to do this is with an HTML form whose fields contain the HIT results, with a submit button that the Worker will click.
 If an external HIT prevents the Worker from submitting results back to Amazon Mechanical Turk using the "externalSubmit" mechanism, the Worker may not be able to claim rewards or continue doing work without restarting their session.
 Amazon Mechanical Turk reserves the right to remove any external HITs that are not functioning properly.

-Finally, please remember that external questions must meet the Amazon Mechanical Turk Participation Agreement, and otherwise meet Amazon Mechanical Turk's standards for appropriate content.
+Finally, please remember that external questions must meet the Amazon Mechanical Turk Participation Agreement, and Amazon Mechanical Turk's standards for appropriate content.
 Specifically, the Participation Agreement expressly prohibits the use of Amazon Mechanical Turk for advertising or solicitation.
 If your website typically displays advertising to visitors, please make sure those advertisements do not appear in your external questions.
 Amazon Mechanical Turk reserves the right to remove HITs with inappropriate content.